ilndwhr/syntaxfest25-npcomplexity/README.md

-# rsc-np_complexity_mod_type
-Corpus Analysis on RSC: Interplay of NP Complexity and Modification Type
+# The Interplay of Noun Phrase Complexity and Modification Type in Scientific Writing
+Contribution for the Third Workshop on Quantitative Syntax (SyntaxFest 2025)

-This repository contains code and (preprocessed) data of a corpus analysis on the Royal Society Corpus (RSC, Fischer et al. 2020), a corpus containing the publications of the *Philosophical Transactions of the Royal Society of London*.
+This repository contains the code used for the paper *The Interplay of Noun Phrase Complexity and Modification Type in Scientific Writing*, which was published in the proceedings of the Third Workshop on Quantitative Syntax (SyntaxFest 2025).
+It is an analysis using the Royal Society Corpus (RSC, Fischer et al. 2020), a corpus containing the publications of the *Philosophical Transactions of the Royal Society of London*.
 We investigated the role of noun phrase (NP) complexity on modification type (post-modification vs. pre-modification).
+The code in this repository was used for data preprocessing and analysis.

 ## Research Question
 Are more complex noun phrases (NPs) more likely to be post-modified than pre-modified?